MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-ad-security.md

 - Review the AWS security guidance at [Best practices for securing AWS accounts and resources](https://aws.amazon.com/premiumsupport/knowledge-center/security-best-practices/).

-- Reduce the risk of malware and other malicious content upload and download by actively inspecting all data transfers through the AWS Management Console.
+- Reduce the risk of uploading and downloading malware and other malicious content by actively inspecting all data transfers through the AWS Management Console.
 Content that uploads or downloads directly to resources within the AWS platform, such as web servers or databases, might need additional protection.

 - Consider protecting access to other resources, including:
   - Resources created within the AWS account.